nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ###### `Operator` Transfer Behavior

-This behavior specifies who can initiate a token transfer.
+This behavior specifies who is permitted to transfer tokens.

-Potentially token transfers
-can be initiated by the token owner or by an operator permitted to transfer tokens on behalf of the token owner.
+Potentially token transfers can be performed by the token owner or by an operator permitted to transfer tokens on behalf of the token owner.
 An operator can transfer any tokens in any amount on behalf of the owner.

 ```ocaml
 type operator_transfer_policy =